amr-cloudforce/k8s-ssh-log-shipper/README.md

-This repo creates a helm package for shpping logs from are remote ssh package.
-The logs will be the logs of the container running the shipper and can be viewed with any generic Kubernetes log shipper, e.g. fluentd.
+This repo creates a helm package for shpping logs from a remote ssh-server.
+The logs will become the logs of the Kubernetes container running the shipper.
+Hence,the logs of the remote server can be viewed with any generic Kubernetes log shipper like fluentd.

 Here is how it could look like in an ELK stack in Kibana, as part of the generic shipping of all log files to Elasticsearch.